cavani12345/practise_sql_olympic_usecase/README.md

 ## Practicing sql with olympic database
-#### we are going to build base queries that can be used in creating report for olympic usecase
-#### through this exercise we will be working with olympic database with 4 tables which are athlets,country,country_stats,summer_games, and winter_games
+we are going to build base queries that can be used in creating report for olympic usecase through this exercise we will be working with olympic database with 4 tables which are athlets,summer_games,winter_games,countries,country_stats, Open olympic ERD model file on root of repository for better understanding the structures of data we will be working on

-### Report sections 1
-#### Top 3 Sports with most athlets represented
-SELECT
-	sport,
-    count(DISTINCT athlete_id) AS athletes
-FROM summer_games
-GROUP BY sport
--- Only include the 3 sports with the most athletes ORDER BY count(DISTINCT athlete_id) DESC
-LIMIT 3;